canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2020_Tian_subcortical_v1.1/README.md

 while simultaneously providing a map of subdivisions defined by subtle fluctuations in those gradients.
 This leads naturally to a hierarchy of parcellation with increasingly 'soft' watersheds as the parcellations becomes more detailed.

-In my opinion the Tian atlas provides a better parcellation than Pauli for several reasons,
+In my opinion the Tian atlas provides a better parcellation than Pauli for two reasons,
 1) it's directly derived form data based based on a large and high quality sample (1000 HCP participants).
 This gives it greater precision than is possible with neurosynth meta-analysis maps.
-2) It produces more plausible macroscopic boundaries as demonstrated by the putamen/caudate division.
-Pauli mixes parts of the caudate into areas that look intuitively like putamen.
-Given the issues with spatial precision in neurosynth it's hard to trust this.
-3) Tian delineates accumbens core and shell, which is something pauli doesn't do, but which I think is especially relevant for a lab interested in affect and pain like the Wager lab.
+2) Tian delineates accumbens core and shell, which is something pauli doesn't do, but which I think is especially relevant for a lab interested in affect and pain like the Wager lab.
 Additionally, I find this particularly impressive because I've seen people try and fail to do this with BOLD in the past, and only succeed using white matter tractography.
 Tractography appears to be the gold standard in general (Haber & Knutson [2010] Neuropsychopharmacology), so this achievement lends credence